Sepia (magazine): Major Elvis Presley controversy

+In April 1957, Sepia published a controversial article titled "How Negroes Feel About Elvis," which accused singer Elvis Presley, whose popularity was at the time growing in the African American community, of actually being racist.
+The article even alleged that Elvis claimed "The only thing Negroes can do for me is buy my records and shine my shoes."

-According to African-American author Joyce Rochelle Vaughn, in the preface of her book "Thirty Pieces of Silver: The Betrayal of Elvis Presley", an aunt who raised her had told her to never listen to Elvis Presley’s music because "Sepia" magazine had run an article in early 1957 in which he was quoted saying that the “only thing Negroes can do for me is buy my records and shine my shoes.”
+According to African-American author Joyce Rochelle Vaughn, in the preface of her book "Thirty Pieces of Silver: The Betrayal of Elvis Presley", an aunt who raised her had told her to never listen to Elvis Presley's music because "Sepia" magazine had run an article in early 1957 in which he was quoted saying that the “only thing Negroes can do for me is buy my records and shine my shoes.”
 She then decided, forty years later, to undertake a full study and complete unmasking of falsely reported news surrounding his life and career.

 According to Ms. Vaughn, the truth about the invented slur lay in white Americans making money exploiting statements and falsifying others, because so many whites during the era openly made racist remarks against black people.
 As such, when black radio stations started to play Elvis’ music and his popularity grew in the black community, the slur was invented.

 Jet sent its most prestigious writer, the late Louis Robinson, to the set of "Jailhouse Rock" to raise the matter with the then 22-year-old Presley.
 After additionally interviewing African-American musicians like B.B.
 King, who knew Presley since his teen years, Robinson cleared him of all charges.
 Even so, the damage was done and the slur continuing to be utilized as late as the second decade of the 21st century.